NFDI4Chem/nmrxiv/.github/ISSUE_TEMPLATE/documentation-issue.md

 ---
 name: Documentation issue
-about: Describe this issue template's purpose here.
+about: Suggestion or improvement for documentation.
 title: ''
 labels: documentation
 assignees: ''